-IN REGARD to the authorization and issuance of the "City of Haltom City, Texas General Obligation Bonds, Series 2021" (the Bonds), dated August 1, 2021, in the aggregate principal amount of \$, we have reviewed the legality and validity of the issuance thereof by the City Council of the City of Haltom City, Texas (the Issuer).
+IN REGARD to the authorization and issuance of the "City of Haltom City, Texas General Obligation Refunding Bonds, Series 2021A" (the Bonds), dated November 1, 2021, in the aggregate principal amount of \$5,445,000 we have reviewed the legality and validity of the issuance thereof by the City Council of the City of Haltom City, Texas (the Issuer).
 The Bonds are issuable in fully registered form only, in denominations of \$5,000 or any integral multiple thereof (within a Stated Maturity).
-The Bonds have Stated Maturities of February 1 in each of the years 20 through 20, unless redeemed prior to Stated Maturity in accordance with the terms stated on the face of the Bonds.
+The Bonds have Stated Maturities of February 1 in each of the years 2023 through 2033, unless redeemed prior to Stated Maturity in accordance with the terms stated on the face of the Bonds.
 Interest on the Bonds accrues from the dates, at the rates, in the manner, and is payable on the dates, all as provided in the ordinance (the Ordinance) authorizing the issuance of the Bonds.
 Capitalized terms used herein without definition shall have the meanings ascribed thereto in the Ordinance.

-WE HAVE SERVED AS BOND COUNSEL for the Issuer solely to pass upon the legality and validity of the issuance of the Bonds under the laws of the State of Texas and with respect to the exclusion of the interest on the Bonds from the gross income of the owners thereof for federal income tax purposes and for no other purpose.
+WE HAVE SERVED AS BOND COUNSEL for the Issuer solely to pass upon the legality and validity of the issuance of the Bonds under the laws of the State of Texas, the defeasance and discharge of the Issuer's obligations being refunded by the Bonds, and with respect to the exclusion of the interest on the Bonds from the gross income of the owners thereof for federal income tax purposes and for no other purpose.
 We have not been requested to investigate or verify, and have not independently investigated or verified, any records, data, or other material relating to the financial condition or capabilities of the Issuer.
 We have not assumed any responsibility with respect to the financial condition or capabilities of the Issuer or the disclosure thereof in connection with the sale of the Bonds.
 We express no opinion and make no comment with respect to the sufficiency of the security for or the marketability of the Bonds.
 Our role in connection with the Issuer's Official Statement prepared for use in connection with the sale of the Bonds has been limited as described therein.